Ellpeck/ObsidianJustSharePlease/test-vault/Cool Test Note.md

 test: yes
 ---

-This is a cool test note, my friends!
+This is a cool test note%%with an inline comment%%, my friends!

+%%
+BLOCK COMMENT
+%%

 > How are you?